 We were usually 1,100 miles away from Cape, but we still managed to snap a lot of photos of young Wyatt.
 Click on any photo in the gallery to make it larger, then use the arrows on the left and right side to move to other photos.
-By the way, there are two pages to the gallery (something I didn’t notice at first).

 I literally kicked over a box of photos in the closet this afternoon.
 Spilling out of it were these two photos of Wife Lila’s brother, John F. Perry.
 In the first photo, he’s heading off to Boy Scout camp.